Increasingly, people are getting their news from social media. But, is this good or bad?

 Keeping the news independant, a trusted and factual source of information, is essential for democracy which girds free enterprise.
 Allowing technology to flourish is also vital for the country.
 Both must be protected -- and both must be kept in check -- so that they may in tandem, function as they should: the press delivering the facts and technology providing better opportunities to use these facts for the benefit of us all.

-For insights on your social media endeavors, please contact BridgeView Marketing.
+For more insights on Digital PR agencies and digital transition, please contact BridgeView Marketing.
 A 15-minute conversation is worth it!

 Author: Mike Emerton, Founder, BridgeView Marketing